Why Greek life?

 Fraternities and sororities provide their members with support and an atmosphere that fosters academic success and individual scholarship.
-Organizations encourage each of their members in their studies through offering study halls and study tables, establishing minimum academic standards for membership, and providing honors and recognition for outstanding achievements.
+Organizations encourage each of their members in their studies, offering academic support programs, mentorship, establishing minimum academic standards for membership, and providing incentives and recognition for outstanding achievements.

-Each chapter, as well as the Panhellenic, Interfraternity, and Multicultural Greek Councils, sponsor community service and philanthropic activities through participating in campus, local, and national philanthropic events.
-The chapter members may also have personal and group community service projects.
+Each fraternity and sorority, as well as the Interfraternity, Multicultural Greek and Reno College Panhellenic Councils, sponsor community service and philanthropic activities locally and nationally.
+Chapter members also participate in personal and group community service projects.

-Each organization holds social exchanges with other associates within the fraternal community.
-These events allow members an opportunity to meet other members within the community.
-Socials can include any number of events including, formals, dances, costume parties, athletic competitions, and more.
+Each chapter holds social events with other fraternities and sororities, allowing members to meet other members within the fraternal community.
+Socials can include any number of events, such as formals, dances, themed parties, athletic competitions, and more.

 The Office of Fitness and Recreational Sports offers an Intramural Program on campus.
 Fraternities and sororities actively participate and compete in a variety of sports, ranging from ping-pong to flag football.
 At the end of each season, chapters often compete for the rights to be Intramural Champion for the year and are extremely successful in tournaments.